Section Three: Getting Through

 All keyboard students are expected to accompany at least once each semester on a Student Performance Hour or jury after they have attained the Applied Music level of 241 and above, and after they have studied keyboard at Old Dominion for a minimum of one semester.
 Assignments will be made only through the student's respective applied teacher.
 Students needing accompanists may not negotiate directly with department keyboard students.

-Applied music students will perform on SPH at least once each term; precise requirements are given below.
+Applied music students at the junior and senior level should perform on SPH at least once each term.
+Freshmen and sophomores may prefer to fulfill the performance requirement in their area studio class with the guidance of their teacher; precise requirements are given below.
 Performance majors may be required to perform more than once at the discretion of their teacher.
 All students are encouraged to perform early and often to develop mastery and ease with the rigor of solo performance.
 Your applied teacher must schedule these performances with Mike Hall via email.
 They should be representative of literature studied in the applied studio that semester.
 Regular, solo performance is the goal of this requirement.
 To that end, should all programs fill leaving no opportunity to perform on SPH, the requirement can be satisfied with any public, solo performance approved by the applied teacher.

 Repertoire will be decided by individual teachers.
 Freshmen may be required to perform on SPH; check with your individual teacher.
 Memory, while not required, is strongly encouraged for all students.
 All voice students are required to attend all voice studio events.
 Non-attendance can affect your Applied Music grade.